tskit-dev/msprime/docs/rate_maps.md

 : Create a RateMap with a single rate over the entire chromosome

 {meth}`.RateMap.read_hapmap`
-: Read in a RateMap from a file in "hapmap" format (common in recombination maps)
+: Read in a RateMap from a file in "HapMap" format (common in recombination maps)

 {meth}`.RateMap.slice`
 : Create a new RateMap by slicing out a portion of an existing RateMap